jsok/terraform-provider-dynadot/README.md

 ### `dynadot_domain_nameservers`

 Set the nameservers of a domain.
+Upon destroying this resource the domain's DNS settings will be set to "Dynadot Parking".

 ```hcl
 resource "dynadot_domain_nameservers" "example_com" {